Egesiapres/webDev-skills/ScarfaceSite/README.md

 The website had to be responsive

 ### 3. Methodology
 The website has been designed using Figma.
-In the end, it has been coded using HTML and CSS
+It has been coded using HTML and CSS

 #### Figma file
-In the Figma file (https://www.figma.com/file/yXVIdLNHCQNRSgiAEn6OfY/WreckCitySite?node-id=0%3A1), it's possible to find the website low and high-fidelity wireframes and mockups of each website version.
-There, it's also possible to find the choices regarding typography, palette, navigation elements and images
+Here (https://www.figma.com/file/yXVIdLNHCQNRSgiAEn6OfY/WreckCitySite?node-id=0%3A1) is possible to find the website low and high-fidelity wireframes and mockups of each website version.
+It's also possible to find the choices regarding typography, palette, navigation elements and images